-String literals are string constants, character constants, and header file names (the argument of '#include').
-String constants and character constants are straightforward: "..." or '...'.
+String literals are string constants, character constants, and header file names (the argument of '#include').2 String constants and character constants are straightforward: "..." or '...'.
 In either case embedded quotes should be escaped with a backslash: '\'' is the character constant for '.'.
 There is no limit on the length of a character constant, but the value of a character constant that contains more than one character is implementation-defined.
-See Chapter 11 [Implementation Details], page 52.
+See Chapter 11 [Implementation Details], page 55.

-Header file names either look like string constants, "...", or are written with angle brackets instead, $\langle ... \rangle$ .
+Header file names either look like string constants, "...", or are written with angle brackets instead, $\langle ... \rangle$.
 In either case, backslash is an ordinary character.
 There is no way to escape the closing quote or angle bracket.
 The preprocessor looks for the header file in different places depending on which form you use.
 See Section 2.2 [Include Operation], page 8.

 No string literal may extend past the end of a line.
-Older versions of GCC accepted multiline string constants.
 You may use continued lines instead, or string constant concatenation.
-See Section 11.4 [Differences from previous versions], page 56.